BladeRunnerJS/brjs-site/docs/use/create_app.md

 ![](/docs/use/img/create-app-newapp.png)

-This brings up the a window which prompts you enter an ap name and app namespace.
+This brings up the a window which prompts you enter an app name and namespace:

 ![](/docs/use/img/create-app-newapp-name.png)
+*Note: this will change to require prefix in the future*

 Enter the App Name ‘brjstodo’ and App Namespace ‘brjs todo’ and click ‘Create’.